sjbalagit/Heart-Disease-Predictor---Group16/CONTRIBUTING.md

 > Note: Manually make sure to add version numbers from the environment to the created yml file

 5. Use Conda-lock to solve and lock the updated environment.
-I'm using Linux-64 because that's the operating system of my docker image
+We are using Linux-64 because that's the operating system of our docker image:

 ```
     conda-lock lock --file environment.yml